paulbutcher/ScalaMock/quick_start.md

 ### Testing with ScalaMock

-To provide mocking support in ScalaTest suites just mix your suite with `org.scalamock.scalatest.MockFactory`:
+To provide mocking support in ScalaTest suites just mix your suite with `org.scalamock.scalatest.MockFactory`.
+Note: You must use AsyncMockFactory instead of regular MockFactory with ScalaTest async specs - more on how to do that is in the User Guide.

 ```scala
 import org.scalamock.scalatest.MockFactory